-Proud Boy who led storming of US Capitol is jailed
+Proud Boy Dominic Pezzola who stormed US Capitol jailed for 10 years

 A selfie video taken on the day of the riot shows Pezzola smoking what he described as a "victory cigar" in the Capitol building.

 During Friday's sentencing, an emotional Pezzola expressed some remorse for his actions.
+His wife, daughter and mother all addressed the judge, with his mother describing him as having been a "wonderful child" that "never gave me any trouble".

 But once the prison term had been handed down and the judge had left the room, he shouted: "Trump won!"